Tennis-Moscow-born Rybakina powers past Jabeur to Wimbledon title | Sports-Games

 Tennis-Moscow-born Rybakina powers past Jabeur to Wimbledon title

-Moscow-born Elena Rybakina rallied from a set down to defeat Tunisia's world number two Ons Jabeur 3-6 6-2 6-2 in an entertaining final on Saturday to become the first player from Kazakhstan to win a Grand Slam singles title at Wimbledon.
+Jabeur's ploy to mix things up with heavy slices and drop shots clearly upset Rybakina's rhythm as the Tunisian landed the first blow with a break in the third game.
+Stepping inside the baseline to punish her opponent's second serve, Jabeur made optimum use of her slices during the rallies to slow the pace down.

-Moscow-born Elena Rybakina rallied from a set down to defeat Tunisia's world number two Ons Jabeur 3-6 6-2 6-2 in an entertaining final on Saturday to become the first player from Kazakhstan to win a Grand Slam singles title at Wimbledon.
-With Russian and Belarussian players banned from the grasscourt major following Moscow's invasion of Ukraine, Rybakina would have been excluded from this year's Wimbledon had she not switched allegiance from Russia four years ago.
+In a year when Russian players were banned from Wimbledon, Moscow-born Elena Rybakina rallied from a set down to defeat Tunisia's Ons Jabeur 3-6 6-2 6-2 on Saturday to become the first player from Kazakhstan to win a Grand Slam singles title.
+With Russian and Belarussian players banned from the grasscourt major following Moscow's invasion of Ukraine, Rybakina would have been excluded had she not switched allegiance from Russia in 2018 for better funding and support.

-But even if the repeated questions on her links to Russia during the past fortnight impacted Rybakina mentally, it did not have any discernable impact on the 23-year-old's game.
-In a final featuring two first-time Grand Slam finalists for the first time since 1962, it was the lanky Rybakina who lifted the Venus Rosewater Dish after another power-packed performance to become the fifth different women's champion in as many editions at the All England Club.
+But even if the repeated questions on her links to Russia during the past fortnight affected Rybakina mentally, it did not have any discernable impact on the 23-year-old's game.
+In a showpiece featuring two first-time Grand Slam finalists for the first time since 1962, the lanky Rybakina lifted the Venus Rosewater Dish after another power-packed performance to become the fifth different women's champion in as many editions.

+"It's special because I was super nervous before the match (and) during the match and I'm honestly happy that it is over," said Rybakina, who became the first woman to win a Wimbledon final from a set down since Amelie Mauresmo in 2006.
+"I've never felt something like this."

+The cool-as-cucumber Rybakina celebrated the win with barely a fist pump and just a fleeting smile in her typical demeanour.

 SPITTING FIRE